aadroher/caseblocks_node/README.md

 ## Contributing

-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal styleguide, just assume the basic good practice of taking care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code.